-Juicy and moist every time, this chicken is great for dinner, entertaining and game day!
+Grilled Chicken Quarters, juicy and moist every time, this chicken is great for dinner, entertainment, and game day!

 Chicken is one of my most favorite proteins.
 It’s also the reason we have it a couple of times a week.
 Chicken is probably also the hardest meat to grill.
-People get so freaked out about not having raw chicken that they over cook it.
-Over-cooking leads to dry, rubbery and tasteless chicken.
+People freak out over undercooked chicken that they over-cook it.
+Over-cooking leads to dry, rubbery, and tasteless chicken.
 Using my recipe and these cool testers, you won’t have to worry about that.

 Don’t forget to top your grilled chicken with my mouth-watering White Barbecue Sauce!